sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Add%20Agent%20(2).png)
 _Figure 5.
 Creating an Agent, using the HTTP Agent (left) creates the Agent asset page (right)_

-Note that you can also connect to OpenRemote through the Manager APIs, see further down this wiki.
+Note that you can also connect to OpenRemote through the Manager APIs, see the [paragraph: Manager APIs](#manager-apis).

 ### Linking agents and assets

+Next you want to link data coming in through your agents with the attributes of your created assets.
+Some Agents have auto discovery (e.g. Z-wave) or configuration files (e.g. KNX and Velbus) and assets ar automatically generated.
+For others it's a manual step.
+See the example for connecting to [OpenWeatherMap via an HTTP Agent](https://github.com/openremote/openremote/wiki/User-Guide%3A-HTTP-Agent).

 ## Rules

-The Rules view (only visible in the desktop version, see figure 3) allows you to build three types of rules:
+The Rules view (see figures 6-8) allows you to build three types of rules:
 * WHEN-THEN: allows you to set Left Hand Side conditions of available attributes, and trigger a Right Hand Side action for another attribute.
 * FLOW: allows for processing attributes and converting them into new attributes.
 * GROOVY: programming any advanced logic, using attributes in the system.